holographicSol/SatIO/README.md

       UI: Allows programming matrix switch logic and tuning for individual use cases.
 Emphasis to importance, clarity, consistency.

-      Summary: Over one quintillion possible combinations of stackable logic accross 20 switches for a general purpose part, subsystem or standalone device.
+      Summary: Over one quintillion possible combinations of stackable logic across 20 switches for a general purpose part, subsystem or standalone device.

       Whats to gain?
 From this project I intend to have reusable, general purpose parts, namely a programmable navigation system, control pad and port controller that I can use for other projects in the future.
-For now I imagine each part# will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility accross differnt project requirements.
+For now I imagine each part# will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility across differnt project requirements.

 -----